 The Complete Startup Playbook for Business Development & B2B Sales to learn Lead Generation, Pitching, & Closing Deals.

 If you hold a certain major and a minor, your majors should be mentioned first.

 What’s worse than a .docx resume?
 A resume with a poorly chosen format.

 In general, there are three basic resume formats we advise you to stick with:

 - Reverse-chronological resume format;

-- Functional resume format;
+- Functional skills-based resume format;

-- Hybrid (or Combination) resume format;
+- Combination (or Hybrid) resume format.

-Regional Sales Representative Resume Summary best practices
+Regional Sales Representative Resume Formatting Checklist

 To take it a step further, check out how your resume can stand out without leaning too much on the creative side.